Gazzo00o/LinuxLokaverkefni/Skyrsla.md

 - Client1: `client1.ddp.is`
 - Client2: `client2.ddp.is`

-Hostnames were configured by editing the `/etc/hostname` and `/etc/hosts` files on each machine.
+Hostnames were configured throug startup, or by editing the `/etc/hostname` and `/etc/hosts` files on each machine.
 The static IP configuration for Server1 was set using a network configuration file.
 This IP was assigned as 192.168.100.10.

 - **Reference Screenshot:** ![Network Configuration](screenshots/network_configuration.png)
 - **Reference Screenshot:** ![IP Address Verification](screenshots/ip_address_verification.png)